Natalia-Barreto/Natalia-Barreto.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-I am a PhD student in the Department of Economics at the University of Illinois Urabana-Champaign.
-My research interests include Labor-,Urban and Public Economics with special focus on topics of Migration.
+I am a PhD student in the Department of Economics at the University of Illinois Urbana-Champaign.
+My research interests include Labor-, Urban and Public Economics with special focus on topics of Migration.